macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 74: June 14, 2019

+**Today's Progress**: #R5D74 Today I advanced to 2kyu @codewars!
+It took me 15 months but I learned a lot.
+Today's practice @ #Hackerrank:"Chocolate Feast" @ #Codewars:"Number of anagrams in an array of words" #100DaysOfCode #javascript #React #freeCodeCamp

+**Thoughts:** Rank 653 @ Codewars, 53303 @ Hackerrank 62209 @ Leetcode - 8 hours of study.
+Goals: Be the best a Microverse 2. finish React book, 3.
+Do the FCC projects, ongoing: update my CV.

 ## Day 73: June 13, 2019

 **Today's Progress**: #R5D73 My pull request for the 2nd project was accepted by the code reviewer without any corrections!
 I am so happy.
 Today's practice @ #Hackerrank:"The Time in Words" @ #Codewars:"Group Anagrams" #100DaysOfCode #javascript #React #freeCodeCamp